 ALSO!
 SEED’s Daily Synbiotic is free from dairy, gluten, soy, GMOs, binders, fillers, preservatives, crustacea, mollusk, egg, fish, peanut, tree nuts, milk, lupin and corn.
 It’s also vegan.

 This is huge for anyone with allergies….like me!

 Some more things that impressed me about SEED.…

 - Their capsules are tasteless and easy to swallow.

-- Their glass packaging housed in compostable bio-based tray is made of renewable ingredients, and are planet-friendly.
+- Their glass packaging is housed in a compostable bio-based tray made of renewable ingredients, and is planet-friendly.